js-bits/timeout/README.md

 yarn add @js-bits/timeout -D
 ```

-Import when you need it:
+Import where you need it:

 ```javascript
 import Timeout from '@js-bits/timeout';